jeka-dev/jeka/docs/reference-guide/build-library-project-build.md

 * `JkTestProcessor` This is the entry point to launch tests.
 Tests are executed using the current classloader classpath + extra class path mentioned in `#launch` method arguments.

+  We can access to `JkEngineBehavior` by `JkTestProcessor#getEngineBehavior()`.
+From there we can

+  * Select output dir of the test report
+  * Change how test progress are displayed
+  * Modify how _JUnitPlatform_ will behave by accessing directly to the _JunitPlatfoem` API

 * `JkTestResult` The result of a test launch : count for found, failure, skip, success ...

 * `JkTestSelection` A mean to determine which test to launch.
 It can be set using file or tag filter.
 It is also possible to code against *JUnit Platform*